Public opinion on climate change

-Public opinion on climate change is the aggregate of attitudes or beliefs held by a population concerning issues relating to "anthropogenic climate change, perceptions of climate change risks, concern about its seriousness, and thoughts on what, if anything, should be done to address it."
-Public opinion on climate change is related to a broad set of variables, including the effects of sociodemographic, political, cultural, economic, and environmental factors" as well as media coverage and interaction with different news and social media.
+Public opinion on climate change is related to a broad set of variables, including the effects of sociodemographic, political, cultural, economic, and environmental factors as well as media coverage and interaction with different news and social media.
 International public opinion on climate change shows a majority viewing the crisis as an emergency.

-In January 2021, the United Nations Development Programme reported results of The Peoples' Climate Vote.
+Public opinion polling is an important part of studying climate communication and how to improve climate action.
+Evidence of public opinion can help increase commitment to act by decision makers.
+Surveys and polling to assess opinion have been done since the 1980s, first focusing on awareness, but gradually including greater detail about commitments to climate action.
+More recently, global surveys give much finer data, for example, in January 2021, the United Nations Development Programme published the results of The Peoples' Climate Vote.
 This was the largest-ever climate survey, with responses from 1.2 million people in 50 countries, which indicated that 64% of respondents considered climate change to be an emergency, with forest and land conservation being the most popular solutions.
-According to the report's authors, the results present "a clear and convincing call for decision-makers to step up their ambition".